bigskysoftware/_hyperscript/www/docs.md

   Click Me!
 </button>

-Embedding event handling logic directly on elements in this manner makes it easier to understand what a given element, and is in the same vein as many technologies that de-emphasize [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in favor of [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/), such as [tailwinds](https://tailwindcss.com/), [AlpineJS](https://github.com/alpinejs/alpine/) and [htmx](https://htmx.org).
+Embedding event handling logic directly on elements in this manner makes it easier to understand what a given element does, and is in the same vein as many technologies that de-emphasize [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in favor of [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/), such as [tailwinds](https://tailwindcss.com/), [AlpineJS](https://github.com/alpinejs/alpine/) and [htmx](https://htmx.org).

-Unlike the typical `on` attributes on elements such as `onClick`, hyperscript's event handling syntax allows you to respond to *any event*, even custom events that you create or that are triggered by [other libraries](https://htmx.org/reference/#events), and it gives you flexible control over how events are queued and filtered with a simple, clean syntax.
+Unlike the typical `on*` attributes, uch as `onClick`, hyperscript's event handling syntax allows you to respond to *any event*, even custom events that you create or that are triggered by [other libraries](https://htmx.org/reference/#events), and it gives you flexible control over how events are queued and filtered with a simple, clean syntax.

-Hyperscript is expressive enough that many common web patterns can be comfortably written directly inline in event handlers.
-But, if you need to, you can factor logic out to [functions](#functions) as well, and you can invoke javascript functions directly from hyperscript (and vice-versa.)
+Hyperscript is expressive enough that many common UI patterns can be comfortably written directly inline in event handlers.
+If you need to, you can factor logic out to [functions](#functions) as well, and you can invoke javascript functions directly from hyperscript (and vice-versa.)

 ### <a name='promises'></a>[No More Promises](#promises)

-While powerful event handling is the most practical feature of hyperscript, the most interesting technical aspect of the language is that it is *[async transparent](#async)*.
+While powerful event handling is the most immediately practical feature of hyperscript, the most interesting technical aspect of the language is that it is *[async transparent](#async)*.

-That is, you can write code that is asynchronous, but in a *linear* style.
+That is, you can write code that is asynchronous, but in the standard *linear* style.

 You may have noticed that the button above reset its text after a few seconds.